A look at recent Amtrak derailments and other crashes - KESQ

 By The Associated Press

-An Amtrak passenger train struck a dump truck Monday at an uncontrolled crossing in a rural area of Missouri killing two people on the train and one in the truck.
-Others were injured.
-The crash happened just after noon near Mendon, Missouri.
+An Amtrak passenger train struck a dump truck at an uncontrolled crossing in a rural area of Missouri killing three people on the train and one in the truck.
+At least 150 others were injured.
+The crash happened Monday near Mendon, Missouri.
 Several cars derailed.
 The train was traveling from Los Angeles to Chicago.
 The crash came a day after three people were killed when an Amtrak train smashed into a car in California killing three people in the vehicle.

 Other recent Amtrak accidents: